NanoComp/meep/doc/docs/Meep_Tutorial/Band_diagram_resonant_modes_and_transmission_in_a_holey_waveguide.md

 ---
-title: Meep Tutorial Band diagram, resonant modes, and transmission in a holey waveguide
+# Meep Tutorial Band diagram, resonant modes, and transmission in a holey waveguide
-permalink: /Meep_Tutorial/Band_diagram,_resonant_modes,_and_transmission_in_a_holey_waveguide/
 ---